Alcoholic Fatty Liver Disease And Your Drinking Explained

 Here’s the lowdown:

 Your liver is a durable body organ and can typically deal with drinking a modest quantity of alcohol.
-Having said that the liver may only deal with a specific quantity of booze at any given moment.
+Having said that the liver has its limits and can only cope with just so much abuse.

 So if you consume greater than the liver can cope with by drinking too fast, or drinking excessively, your liver cells have to work like a dog to process it.